satyam0827/BaatCheet/README.md

-# ApnaAdda - Social Connection Platform
+# BaatCheet - Social Connection Platform

-ApnaAdda is a modern social connection platform built with React that allows users to connect with friends, share moments, and stay in touch with loved ones.
+BaatCheet is a modern social connection platform built with React that allows users to connect with friends, share moments, and stay in touch with loved ones.

 ## Features